This post is also available in: Español

 Make this yummy roasted hatch green chile salsa!

 Take advantage of hatch chile season and prepare our green chile salsa.
-You will be surprised how good it is and its versatility.
+You will be surprised by how good it is and its versatility.
 Make enough sauce and try it on enchiladas and other saucy dishes.

 The roasted hatch green chile salsa is one of our favorites!